 Perfecting the will of God –

-that we might stand; that is, we might get off the floor after we have fallen
+that we might stand; that is, get off the floor after we have fallen

-on our faces, brush off ourselves and perfect the will of God in full
+on our face and perfect the will of God in full

 assurance of faith.
 Having full assurance is a big thing.
-In fact, some
+Some

 salvation!
-In their assurance Epaphras prayed that we would perfect their walk
+In their assurance Epaphras prayed that they would perfect their walk

-in the fruits of the Spirit, which will in turn give them a fuller assurance
+in the fruits of the Spirit, which would give them full assurance

 (98d) Thy kingdom come